Bhool (2019 TV series): Plot

-Our society neither forgives nor forgets because we live in a society in which mistakes made by women are never forgotten or forgiven.
-Bhool revolves around this harsh fact of our society.
-The story of the drama ‘Bhool’ is all about protagonist Aiman's mistake and its harsh consequences for her.
+The drama revolves around the harsh reality of a society that neither forgives nor forgets mistakes made by women.
+The story of the drama 'Bhool' is all about the protagonist Aiman's mistake and its harsh consequences for her.
 Aiman falls in love with Awais while studying in college.
 But her parents engage her with someone else.
 The situation gets dramatic when on the day of her wedding, Aiman reveals her love but her mother refuses to accept it.
-In desperation, she flees home and secretly marries Awais who then keeps the poor girl in a hotel since he is afraid to introduce her to his family.
+In desperation, she flees from home and secretly marries Awais who then keeps the poor girl in a hotel since he is afraid to introduce her to his family.
 When doing so, Awais's mother refuses to accept the newlywed bride and demands Awais to divorce her.
 This situation puts Awais in restlessness who too is not happy about the recent developments.
 Awais obeys his mother and kicks Aiman out from the house, divorcing her.

 In her absence, not able to endure the shame inflicted by his daughter, Aiman's father passes away.
 Aiman then returns home to find her father's death.
 Since her father had wished to forgive Aiman, both her mother and brother Rashid pardon Aiman, giving her a chance to restart her life.
 On the other hand, Awais also marries another woman, Raniya.